#TBT VINTAGE CALVIN KLEIN ADS – WHO’S NEXT?

 In the following years, Calvin Klein started a trend of using famous footballers to model underwear with Swedish footballer and Arsenal player Freddie Ljungberg.
 He was the face and body of one of the brand’s most successful campaigns ever between 2003 and 2007.
 He was, however, second choice for the campaign – David Beckham turned down the opportunity claiming he was ‘too famous’ in the UK.
 He famously changed his mind some 3 years later when he modelled for Emporio Armani…

 Footballers and underwear is a trend that’s stuck.
 Becks and Cristiano Ronaldo both modelled for Emporio Armani, but have since released their own ranges of men’s underwear.
-In fact, you can check out Cristiano Ronaldo’s CR7 range on BANG&STRIKE!

 THE TWENTEENS – WHO’S NEXT?